 Not all vulnerabilities can be covered up by blocking access to a specific URL with a web application firewall, therefore not all vulnerabilities can be exported as ModSecurity rules.
 For example, security flaws related to HTTP Cookies, sensitive comments in source code, application source code disclosure and other similar vulnerabilities will not be exported.

-- From the Format dropdown, select TXT.
+- From the Add dropdown, select ModSecurity.

 How to Export Netsparker Standard Scan Results as ModSecurity WAF Rules

-- In the Filename field, enter a name, and click Save.
+- In the File name field, enter a name and click Save.
 The Export Report dialog is displayed with the Path (generated from the location and filename from the previous step) already displayed.